smikhalevski/parallel-universe/README.md

 of the available value and the acknowledgement callback.
 The consumer should call `ack` to notify the queue on weather to remove the value from the queue or to retain it.

-Acknowledge that the consumer can process the value, and the value must be removed from the queue:
+To acknowledge that the consumer can process the value, and the value must be removed from the queue use:

 ```ts
 ack(); // or ack(true)
 ```

-Acknowledge that the value should be retained by the queue:
+To acknowledge that the value should be retained by the queue use:

 ```ts
 ack(false);